 - Proposed Itinerary, including destination, date of departure and return, and plans for in-country travel.

 - Please note that international travel through the CLAS Faculty Travel Grant requires prior approval from the US Department of Education.
 The approval process requires air travel is booked on US carriers, or flights that have a codeshare showing a US carrier flight number.
 This approval can take up to 30 days, so please wait to book your flights until after receiving an award.
 If you need to book a flight in advance of the award notification, please book travel on US carriers on all legs where US airlines fly

 - Original receipts must be presented to obtain any reimbursement

 - Within 30 days of returning, awardees must present a brief report on the research or activities completed.
 The report should include a project title, destination, and duration of field research activities conducted with travel award monies, amount of the award, and a brief narrative describing your research activities.

-- Awardees may be invited present their research findings, articles, essays, etc. at CLAS sponsored events or lecture series and should inform CLAS of any resulting publications.
+- Awardees may be invited to present their research findings, articles, essays, etc. at CLAS sponsored events or lecture series and should inform CLAS of any resulting publications.